Your-Source/hope-of-the-nations/plugins/Wordpress/hotn/library/README.md

 This directory should be used to place the Hope of the Nations library folder.
-In another place he didn't load the library in.
+The library will not be loaded elsewhere.